How to Connect Your Brokerage to Claude

 To be upfront, since this is our site: Walnut is one of the connected-assistant approaches above, not the only way and not the number one choice for everyone.
 If you want to keep chatting in Claude directly and are happy to wire up a tool, a dedicated MCP connector may suit you better.
 Walnut is the low-setup path.

 For more on using Claude specifically as your research model, see Claude for investing.
+If you prefer a different model, the same steps apply to connecting your brokerage to ChatGPT.

 The bottom line